 As such, smaller dome tweeter can offer a wide sound dispersion at high frequencies, though they have a less radiating area.
 That limits the output of low-end frequencies within their range.

-Winner Of Dome Tweeters vs Horn Tweeters
+Which Is Better – Dome Tweeters vs Horn Tweeters

 In this article, we have discussed the advantages and disadvantages of both horn ad dome tweeters.
 We found that horn tweeters had two main issues which are listening fatigue and coloration while dome tweeters had a major issue with stiffness.